-While many users of FIBCs may request an "FDA Approved" bulk bag, it is important to note that such a product does not exist.
+While many users of food grade FIBCs may request an "FDA Approved" bulk bag for their materials, it is important to note that such a product does not exist.
 The Food & Drug Administration does not issue any approvals or certifications of FIBCs or FIBC liners.
 The FDA regulations that govern food contact can be found here.
 With regard to the polypropylene resin, a major component of most FIBC fabric, FDA Food Contact Regulation 21 CFR 177.
 1520 states that 100% virgin polypropylene resin "may be safely used as articles or components of articles intended for use in contact with food".

 Clean Room Checklist:

 FIBCs for food products should be manufactured in a clean room environment.
 While the definition of a "clean room" varies, there are certain standards which should be present in all clean room facilities.
 Here's a quick checklist to help you ensure that your FIBCs are being manufactured in a proper environment: